smx06/go-civitai-downloader/README.md

 *   **Structured Logging:** Uses Logrus for leveled logging (configurable via flags).
 *   **Interactive Progress:** Uses uilive to show concurrent download progress.

+## Change Log

+### 26 August 2025

+*   Big refactor for download and image modules.
+* *Important:* There have been changes to some of the argument names and config names to simplify them, refer to Configuration section for the new names.
+* New `--model-version-id` for `download` and `images` to target a specific version ID.
+This will generally override some other arguments.
+* When downloading images with `--model-images` and `--version-images` this now uses the concurrency amount set.

 ## Caveats

 Civitai is a beast of its own, especially the API.
 There are some things to note: